Skip to additional navigation Skip to content

 Explanation

-This policy sets out a strategy for the design of all proposals that affect residential dwellings, be that extensions and alterations or the creation of new homes.
+2.7.1 This policy sets out a strategy for the design of all proposals that affect residential dwellings, whether extensions and alterations or the creation of new homes.
 The policy seeks to retain a good mix of types and sizes of houses in the parish and ensure that proposals are making the most of opportunities to reduce emissions and energy usage, including encouraging appropriate spaces for working from home.

-The policy also includes reference the provision of affordable housing that will be required when proposed developments meet the thresholds set by Rushcliffe Borough’s Local Plan policies.
+2.7.2 The policy also includes reference to the provision of affordable housing that will be required when proposed developments meet the thresholds set by Rushcliffe Borough’s Local Plan policies.
 Affordable housing is encouraged and should be of a high standard so as to be indistinguishable from the scheme’s market housing.

-Policy 16: Design in New Development
+Policy 13: Design in New Development

 New major development should ensure the following matters are considered: